 I have read reports online that the Smaklig rings 'click' at low power.
 Ours does indeed do this, though it is usually very quiet.
 Above about 7 on the right-hand rings I think that the power can be modulated to the requested setting without having to turn the power off entirely.
 Below that, the power is turned off for a few seconds in a cycle to reduce the power pushed into the pan.
 This on/off cycling is just what older electric hobs used to do whenever below 'MAX' as I remember.
 It has not been any problem for us.

-See the rematch: SilverCrest vs IKEA we did after 4 years of using the SMAKLIG having initially started with induction on a the Silvercrest portable hob before the new kitchen was done.
+See the rematch: SilverCrest vs IKEA we did after 4 years of using the SMAKLIG.
+We had started with induction on the Silvercrest portable hob before the new kitchen was done.

 So yes, for us, induction is much better than gas!